 Report a problem

-To report issues with the environment (i.e. fly-tipping, graffiti, pollution, dead or stray animals) to the council please click on the following link: report a problem.
+To report issues with the environment and environmental health (i.e. fly-tipping, graffiti, pollution, dead or stray animals) to the council please click on the following link: report a problem.

 Flooding advice for residents

 For the latest information on road closures, flood alerts and advice in Gloucestershire, please visit Gloucestershire Prepared or follow #floodglos on Twitter.

 We work in partnership with local town and parish councils, Gloucestershire County Council, the Environment Agency, Gloucestershire Highways, the emergency services, neighbouring local authorities, Severn Trent Water, the Lower Severn Internal Drainage Board and local volunteers to ensure that we are as collectively prepared as possible and manage flood risk from all sources.